ankitgtron/MagzineStore/README.md

 2. **Database Integration:**
    - Connect the application to MongoDB for dynamic data storage.
-   - Perform CRUD operations on book and author data.
+   - Perform CRUD operations on magazine and publisher data.

 3. **Frontend Integration:**
    - Style the application using modern techniques to ensure a professional look.